-The first three rounds of NHA for Pakistan were dedicated to FYs 2005-06, 2007-08 & 2009-10.
+The first four rounds of NHA for Pakistan were dedicated to FYs 2005-06, 2007-08, 2009-10 & 2011-12.
 According to advice from the WHO the scope of tables for the first round was limited.
-While in the second& third rounds of NHA, besides the updated information on previous tables it contains information on the dimension of health care providers as well.
+While in the second, third & fourth rounds of NHA, besides the updated information on previous tables it contains information on the dimension of health care providers as well.
 More comprehensive NHA will be available in the fifth round as it is a cumbersome task to collect data on all the required entities, though the preliminary and partial NHA reports would be published time to time as per availability of data.
 It is hoped that NHA in Pakistan would be a milestone towards the evidence based policy making in health sector.

-The primary aim of developing NHA framework for Pakistanis to ...
+The primary aim of developing NHA framework for Pakistan...